ozkary/machine-learning-engineering/projects/heart-disease-risk/README.md

 # Heart Disease Risk - Machine Learning (ML) Classification

-Could Machine Learning help find out, if I am at a risk of heart disease?
+Could Machine Learning help us find out, if I am at a risk of heart disease?
 Continue to read to learn how ML can help us.

 ## Problem Statement:
 Heart disease is a leading cause of mortality worldwide, and its early identification and risk assessment are critical for effective prevention and intervention.
 With the help of electronic health records (EHR) and a wealth of health-related data, there is a significant opportunity to leverage machine learning techniques for predicting and assessing the risk of heart disease in individuals.